The Estimation, Classification and Reporting of Reserves and Resources

 This course provides an overview of the classification, estimation and reporting of reserves and resources.
-The focus of the course is on the SPE-PRMS, but other systems such as SEC and COGEH are also mentioned.
+The focus of the course is on the SPE-PRMS (2018), but other systems such as SEC and COGEH are also included.
 The course will outline the key definitions of each of the main classes and categories of reserves and resources.
 The estimation methods which can be used, together with how and when each should be used is also covered.
 The course is illustrated by a series of case histories, examples and exercises that show the practical application of the principles.

-- Be equipped with an overview of international industry practices
+- Provide an overview on international industry practices

-- Develop a thorough understanding of key definitions and guidelines and the relationship between reserves and resources
+- Ensure a thorough understanding of key definitions and guidelines and the relationship between reserves and resources

-- Gain insight on the handling of risk and uncertainty, including deterministic and probabilistic methodologies
+- Discuss the handling of risk and uncertainty, including deterministic and probabilistic methodologies

-This course is intended for technical staff, including managers, who are or will be responsible for reserve/resource estimation, or who will be responsible for the reporting of reserves and other resources to senior levels within the company or externally.
+Professionals who are or will be responsible for reserves/resources estimation and reporting of reserves and resources to senior management within the company or externally from these disciplines:

 Technical disciplines may include: